LaurentMazare/tch-rs/examples/stable-diffusion/README.md

 ## Getting the Weights and Vocab File

-In order to run this, the weights have to be downloaded, converted to the appropriate format and copied in the top level `data` director.
+In order to run this, the weights have to be downloaded, converted to the appropriate format and copied in the top level `data` directory.
 There are three set of weights to download as well as some vocabulary file for the text model.

 If there is some interest in having the final weight files available, open an issue and